Cyient Limited (NSE: CYIENT) Q3 2026 Earnings Call dated Jan. 22, 2026

 Sandeep Shah

 Okay.
-And just a follow up in the fourth quarter, is it fair to assume even strategic growth units and sustainability will also drive the growth?
+And just a follow-up.
+In the fourth quarter, is it fair to assume even strategic growth units and sustainability will also drive the growth?

 Sukamal Banerjee